 5.3 Slow Cooker Version

-If you prefer using a slow cooker, combine all ingredients in the slow cooker and cook on low for 6-8 hours or high for 3-4 hours.
-This method creates tender chicken and allows the flavors to meld beautifully.
+If you like slow cookers, put everything in it and cook on low for 6-8 hours or high for 3-4 hours.
+The chicken will be tender and all the flavours will come together.

 6. Pairing Suggestions